trojrobert/trojrobert.github.io/_posts/2020-07-31-hands-on-introdution-to-robot-operating-system(ros).md

 ## Other  ROS concepts

-**[ROS Launch](http://wiki.ros.org/roslaunch)** - is used for starting and  stopping multiple ros nodes, it is used to execute a ros program which is a .launch file.
+**[ROS Launch](http://wiki.ros.org/roslaunch)** - is used for starting and  stopping multiple ros nodes.
+It is used to execute a ros program which is a .launch file.

 **ROS Stack** - this contain several packages.